Victoire Cogevina Reynal

-Early life
+Personal life

-Victoire Cogevina Reynal was born in Boston, United States and shortly afterwards her family moved to Argentina where she grew up going to the general grandstand of the Avellaneda stadium to support her soccer team: Racing Club.
+Victoire Cogevina Reynal was born in Boston, United States and shortly afterwards her family moved to Argentina where she grew up going to the general grandstand of the Avellaneda stadium to support her football team: Racing Club.
 She is the daughter of Greek Ambassador Alexis Cogevinas and Argentinian FIFA agent Shalimar Reynal.
 During her childhood and adolescence, she lived in Boston, New York, London, Paris and Buenos Aires.
 Her grandfather is William Reynal, founder of Austral Lineas Aereas, Sol Jet and the first ski resorts of Argentina: Catedral and Chapelco.
+In May 2023, she married French and British professional poker player Philippe Souki, with whom she has a daughter.

 Career

 In January 2015, Victoire founded SR ALL Stars, a US-based football agency representing elite LATAM professional players into the MLS and one of the few sport agencies led only by women.

 In addition to planning the corporate structure of the company, she led the Image and Public Relations department.

 She worked with several teams and players of MLS, EPL and Serie A; she grew the players social media presence, led the source sponsorship and endorsement deals and created corporate social responsibility (CSR) programs.